equinor/flownet/docs/configuration_file.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The name of the regions grid parameter in the simulation model to base the equilibration
-region parameter in the FlowNet model on (the default parameter is SATNUM).
+region parameter in the FlowNet model on (the default parameter is EQLNUM).

 regions